Weyl formulae for Schr\"odinger operators with critically singular potentials

-To obtain the desired bounds for the torus, we need to modify the earlier arguments since the right sides of \eqref{4.8} and \eqref{4.15} are too large to obtain the desired bounds for the improved Weyl formula on the torus.
+However, to obtain the desired bounds for as in Theorem~\ref{torusthm}, we need to modify the earlier arguments since the reminder terms on right sides of \eqref{a.2} are too large if $\e=\la^{-\frac{n-1}{n+1}}$.
 To do this, we begin with the following Proposition.